lizongying/go-crawler/README.md

 ## Usage

-* log.filename: log file path. you can replace {name} by ldflags.
+* log.filename: Log file path.
+You can replace {name} with ldflags.
-* log.long_file: if set true, will log full file path.
+* log.long_file: If set to true, the full file path is logged.
 * log.level: DEBUG/INFO/WARN/ERROR

 example